 The state mapping studies performed by the National Center for Education Statistics (NCES) offer several important contributions to national education analyses.

 First, the mapping analyses allow each state to compare the stringency of its criteria for proficiency with that of other states.
 Second, they inform a state whether the rigor of its standards, as represented by the NAEP equivalent scores of the state’s standard, changed over time.
 Significant differences in NAEP equivalent scores might reflect changes in state assessments and standards or changes in policies or practices that occurred between the years.

-NCES has released five mapping reports using state data for reading and mathematics at grades 4 and 8 from 2003, 2005, 2007, 2009, and 2013.
-The current report summarizes the results of applying a methodology for mapping state proficiency standards onto the NAEP scales by using state public school data for the 2012–13 school year and the 2013 NAEP assessments in reading and mathematics for grades 4 and 8.
-The report also includes analyses of the results using the 2011 NAEP and state assessment data and revised estimates for 2009.
-The key finding is that the variation among state achievement standards continues to be wide.
+NCES has released seven mapping reports using state data for reading and mathematics at grades 4 and 8 from 2003, 2005, 2007, 2009, 2011, 2013, 2015, and 2017.
+This seventh report highlights results of mapping state proficiency standards onto the NAEP scales using state assessment results for public schools from the 2016–17 school year and the 2017 NAEP assessments.
+The report focuses on the reading and mathematics standards that states set for grades 4 and 8 for federal reporting under the 2001 and 2015 reauthorizations of the Elementary and Secondary Education Act of 1965.

 Learn more about the

 key findings from the study conducted with the 2019 assessment data.